marcohoucheng/Gran-Turismo-7-Price-Tracker/README.md

 # Outlook

-1. Provide a method to return cars avaialbe of the day.
+1. Provide a method to allow creating wish lists.
 2. Provide a method to allow creating wish lists within the mail subscription.
 3. A web app to show historic prices of cars and specs.